Primate Encounters

 Once you arrive at your gorilla family, you will spend one hour with them as they engage in their daily life.
 You will witness movement and behaviors such as feeding, playing, and tending to their young.
 Experience breathtaking and face-to-face encounters with giant mountain gorillas on an awe-inspiring adventure that few are lucky to know.

-Take private charter flight to Entebbe.
+Take a private charter flight to Entebbe.
 You can refresh in your dayroom before catching your flights home.

 Arrive home